awsdocs/aws-iot-sitewise-user-guide/doc_source/monitor-data.md

 <a name="monitor-roles-diagram"></a>![\[AWS IoT SiteWise Monitor roles and what they do.\]](http://docs.aws.amazon.com/iot-sitewise/latest/userguide/images/monitor-roles.png)

-<a name="manage-access-with-sso-para"></a>You can manage who has access to your data by using AWS Single Sign\-On\.
-Your portal users don't need to access your AWS account\.
-They can sign in to SiteWise Monitor from a desktop or mobile browser using their corporate credentials or AWS SSO user credentials\.
+<a name="manage-access-para"></a>You can manage who has access to your data by using AWS Single Sign\-On or IAM\.
+Your data users can sign in to SiteWise Monitor from a desktop or mobile browser using their AWS SSO or IAM credentials\.

+### SAML federation<a name="saml-federation-to-portal"></a>

+AWS SSO and IAM support identity federation with [SAML \(Security Assertion Markup Language\) 2\.0](https://wiki.oasis-open.org/security)\.
+SAML 2\.0 is an open standard that many external identity providers \(IdPs\) use to authenticate users and pass their identity and security information to service providers \(SPs\)\.
+SPs are typically applications or services\.
+SAML federation enables your SiteWise Monitor portal administrators and users to sign in to their assigned portals with external credentials, such as their corporate usernames and passwords\.

+You can configure AWS SSO and IAM to use SAML\-based federation for access to your SiteWise Monitor portals\.

+AWS SSO
+Your portal administrators and users can sign in to the AWS SSO user portal with their corporate usernames and passwords\.
+They can then navigate to their assigned SiteWise Monitor portals\.
+AWS SSO uses certificates to set up a SAML trust relationship between your identity provider and AWS\.
+For more information, [SCIM profile and SAML 2\.0 implementation](https://docs.aws.amazon.com/singlesignon/latest/userguide/scim-profile-saml.html) in the *AWS Single Sign\-On User Guide*\.

+IAM
+Your portal administrators and users can request temporary security credentials to access their assigned SiteWise Monitor portals\.
+You create a SAML identity provider identity in IAM to set up a trust relationship between your identity provider and AWS\.
+For more information, see [Using SAML\-based federation for API access to AWS](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_saml.html#CreatingSAML-configuring), in the *IAM User Guide*\.
+Your portal administrators and users can sign in to your company's portal and select the option to go to the AWS Management console\.
+They can then navigate to their assigned SiteWise Monitor portals\.
+Your company's portal handles the exchange of trust between your identity provider and AWS\.
+For more information, see [Enabling SAML 2\.0 federated users to access the AWS Management Console](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_enable-console-saml.html) in the *IAM User Guide*\.

 ## SiteWise Monitor concepts<a name="monitor-concepts"></a>